mlrivera123/DS110-FinalProject/README.md

 Twitterbot uses the CSV as an input to train a BERT natural language processing model.
 BERT converts each tweet into a vector of information.
 Twitterbot then runs the vectors through the trained model and can use K nearest neighbors or random forrest to classify the sentiment.
+To run this program, go to Twitterbot.py and uncomment which method you want use to classify tweets.